KlogeBukser/comphy5/README.md

-# Computational Physics Project 5: Quantum particles in a 2D box
+# Computational Physics Project 5: Quantum interference

 ## DESCRIPTION
 - The project simulates a physical system where a quantum state interact with slits in a wall.